 The median sale price of American homes sold in late 2023 was $431,000 according to Federal Reserve Economic Data.
 That means a homeowner who sold their house for this median price would have paid roughly $21,550 to $25,860 in realtor fees alone.

 While you can technically sell your house without a realtor, like by listing it on Craigslist, there are other factors to consider.
 Before you decide to go it alone, make sure you understand what you’re on the line for when selling your house without a realtor.

 When you sell your house without a realtor, it’s listed as FSBO or for sale by owner.
 This means that you will complete the entire transaction without the guidance of a licensed real estate agent.

 FSBO listings are exceedingly rare.
-According to the National Association of Realtors, 90% of home sellers worked with a real estate agent to sell their home, and only 7% of homes sold in 2021 were FSBO.
+According to the National Association of Realtors 2023 profile of buyers and sellers, 89% of home sellers worked with a real estate agent to sell their home, and only 7% of homes sold were FSBO.

 Of homeowners who list their home for sale by owner, many choose to forgo an agent to save on the commission fees, which are commonly paid by the seller as a part of the seller’s closing costs.
 But the savings in commission might not be worth it when you look at the big picture.

 But if selling your house was simple, everyone would do it.
 Depending on your situation, the cons of selling your house without a realtor might outweigh the pros.

 However, homes listed with Orchard faster than average.
 When you sell with Orchard, you'll get the advantage of world class marketing, stress-free.

 These tasks are second nature to real estate professionals, but without training and experience, they can be real challenges for the average homeowner.